In This Article

 - Plant Type: Evergreen perennial houseplant or tree

-For “feeding” or fertilization needs, you’ll want to use a palm tree fertilizer every few months during its growing season.
-For outdoor palms, sprinkle the fertilizer evenly in the soil under the rim of the leaves and the outer edge of the tree.
+Use a palm tree fertilizer every few months during the growing season to feed your palm.
+For outdoor palms, sprinkle the fertilizer evenly on the soil under the rim of the leaves and the outer edge of the tree.
 Never fertilize right at the trunk of your bamboo palm.

-For indoor palms, follow the instructions on your fertilizer for mixing with water.
+For indoor palms, follow the instructions on your fertilizer before mixing it with water.
 Applying too much fertilizer can cause leaf burn.

 How to Propagate Your Bamboo Palm